Do you need work experience before pursuing a master’s?

 Pre-experience programmes are those aimed at students with little or no professional experience, while post-experience programmes require participants to have some work experience, usually in a specific area or field.

-If you want to ensure that you thrive in a master’s programme and get the best returns on your investment, the right professional experience would help you apply the knowledge and experience gained from your master’s programmes.
+If you want to ensure that you thrive in a master’s programme and get the best returns on your investment, the right professional experience could help you apply the knowledge and experience gained from your master’s programmes.

 Corporate communication is essential in just about every business, especially those that transcend borders and cultures.